Peilong/peilong-website/content/home/awards.md

 ##### Outstanding Graduate Student - May 2016
-* Francis College of Engineering, Uni- versity of Massachusetts Lowell.
+* Francis College of Engineering, University of Massachusetts Lowell.

 ------